iam-armanahmed/household-electric-power-consumption/README.md

 # Predict weekely household power comsumption

 ### Problem Statement
-Problem : Given input data for a week (7 Days ~ & timesteps), predict the mean global_active_power for the next week.
+Problem : Given input data from previous week (7 Days ~ 7 timesteps), predict the mean global_active_power for the next week.

 Data Source : [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/individual+household+electric+power+consumption)

-### Expploratoy Data Analysis  (Please see the jupyter notebook for an in-depth analysis) :
+### Exploratoy Data Analysis  (Please see the jupyter notebook for an in-depth analysis) :
-- The data consists of missing values which were replaces with mean grouped over yearly values.
+- The data consists of missing values which were replaced with mean grouped over yearly for a respective feature.
 - The data was resampled on daily level.
-- - **Note** : **Had just 1443 observations and 7 features**, the data is very less for training deep learning models.
+- - **Note** : ** After resampling had just 1443 observations and 7 features**, the data is very less for training deep learning models.

 ### Model Results